Dementia: Diagnosis

+The symptoms of dementia may vary depending on the underlying subtype, and between individuals, particularly in the early stages but at the end stage of all types they are similar.
+Diagnosis by symptoms alone is difficult, made more so when there is more than one type.
+A medical history will be taken, and cognitive testing carried out.
+Blood tests can rule out possible treatable causes such as vitamin deficiencies and hormone imbalances, or rule in probable Alzheimer's.
+One or more types of scan may also be needed.
+The DSM5 (2013) published by the American Psychiatric Association gives the diagnostic criteria for a primary dementia as the recognition of a significant decline in one or more cognitive domains that interfere with the ability to carry out everyday activities; the cognitive deficits are not exclusive to delirium, and are not explained by mental disorders such as schizophrenia, and major depressive disorder.

-Various brief cognitive tests (5–15 minutes) have reasonable reliability to screen for dementia, but may be affected by factors such as age, education and ethnicity.
-Age and education have a significant influence on the diagnosis of dementia.
-For example, Individuals with lower education are more likely to be diagnosed with dementia than their educated counterparts.
-While many tests have been studied, presently the mini mental state examination (MMSE) is the best studied and most commonly used.
-The MMSE is a useful tool for helping to diagnose dementia if the results are interpreted along with an assessment of a person's personality, their ability to perform activities of daily living, and their behaviour.
-Other cognitive tests include the abbreviated mental test score (AMTS), the, "modified mini–mental state examination" (3MS), the Cognitive Abilities Screening Instrument (CASI), the Trail-making test, and the clock drawing test.
-The MoCA (Montreal Cognitive Assessment) is a reliable screening test and is available online for free in 35 different languages.
-The MoCA has also been shown somewhat better at detecting mild cognitive impairment than the MMSE.
-People with hearing loss, which commonly occurs alongside dementia, score worse in the MoCA test, which could lead to a false diagnosis of dementia.
-Researchers have developed an adapted version of the MoCA test, which is accurate and reliable and avoids the need for people to listen and respond to questions.
-The AD-8 – a screening questionnaire used to assess changes in function related to cognitive decline – is potentially useful, but is not diagnostic, is variable, and has risk of bias.
-An integrated cognitive assessment (CognICA) is a five-minute test that is highly sensitive to the early stages of dementia, and uses an application deliverable to an iPad.
+A number of brief cognitive tests (5–15 minutes) are available that are reasonably reliable but results need to take into account the influence of a person's educational level.
+The mini–mental state examination (MMSE) is the best studied and most commonly used test.
+This is useful in diagnosis if the results are interpreted along with an assessment of a person's personality, their ability to perform activities of daily living, and their behavior.
+Other cognitive tests include the abbreviated mental test score (AMTS), the modified mini–mental state examination (3MS), the Cognitive Abilities Screening Instrument (CASI), the Trail-making test, and the clock drawing test.The Montreal Cognitive Assessment (MoCA) is a reliable screening test and is freely available online in many languages.
+The MoCA has also been shown to be somewhat better at detecting mild cognitive impairment than the MMSE.
+An adapted version is available, suitable for those with hearing loss, that avoids the need for people to listen and respond to questions.
+RUDAS, the Rowland Universal Dementia Assessment Scale, is a short dementia screening test for use in diverse multi-ethnic communities designed to overcome language and cultural differences.
+An integrated cognitive assessment (CognICA) is a five-minute test that is highly sensitive to the early stages of dementia, and uses a mobile app deliverable to an iPad.
 Previously in use in the UK, in 2021 CognICA was given FDA approval for its commercial use as a medical device.